joefiorini/broccoli-ruby-sass/README.md

 locking down the ruby version between projects.

 # loadPath

 Type: string
 Default: ''

+# unixNewlines

+Type: boolean
+default: true on *nix (Mac OSX, Linux, FreeBSD, etc), false on windows

+Use unix style newlines in output.

+# precision

+Type: Number
+Default: 5

+How many digits of precision to use when outputting decimal numbers.

 An string of filesystem path or importers which should be searched for Sass templates imported with the @import directive.